claude-plugins · handoff

 After Execute

-The directive that was acted on, kept (renamed, not deleted) so it stays recoverable.
+The directive that was acted on, renamed (not deleted) — stays recoverable if you need to look back.

 archive/discarded-<ts>.md